Engee documentation

 Details

-Minimum and maximum shutter opening speed and in relative units per second, and minimum and maximum shutter opening and in relative units.
+Minimum and maximum shutter opening speed and in relative units per second, as well as the minimum and maximum shutter openings and in relative units.

 Default value